 Placed here as part of Graz’s European Capital of Culture in 2003, it was initially meant to stay on a ten-year loan before heading to the United States, though 20 years later, it remains.
 A testament to how the locals have grown fond of the space, which now houses a cafe, art displays, and serene seating areas.

 Paid | Open daily | Wheelchair accessible | Save on Google Maps

 Graz’s Modern Art gallery – another legacy of the European Capital of Culture – caused quite a stir when it opened, so much so that residents were actively invited to visit during the construction stage to win them over.

 Given that Kunsthaus has since earned the nickname of The Friendly Alien, it’s fair to say it has now won enough fans.
 With a unique exterior shape, bursting at the sides and with curved ‘tentacles’ atop, it really stands out against the classical buildings beyond and is one of the reasons Graz is a UNESCO City of Design.

 It’s hard to appreciate the design from the outside, but a bronze accessibility model out the front allows you to understand the design.
 These mini-statues appear outside all of Graz’s key attractions, allowing those with eyesight impediments to feel the shape of the city’s architecture.

 Inside, the multi-floored space is home to temporary and permanent exhibitions of modern and contemporary art, and the viewing platform on the top floor has some of the best views of the Old Town.
 Every hour – or rather, 10 minutes to the hour – the building emits a strange noise, and by night, the outside turns into a giant LCD screen.
-It’s now a firm favourite on most Graz travel guides, but for a good reason.
+It’s now a firm favourite on most Graz travel guides, and for good reason.

 Explore the Gries and Lend districts